oya163/checkbox-text-extraction/README.md

 Please use the sample image provided in `images` folder for testing purpose.
 You might want to modify the OCR parameters for your image to get more accurate later.

+You should be able to find the detector-model.pt file here in [google drive](https://drive.google.com/file/d/1S1yo_l-BPpaPc6pWwdqeHI4gA0Xue2wg/view?usp=sharing).
+If not, please email me.

 ## References
 - https://github.com/LynnHaDo/Checkbox-Detection